-Combine the wilted chive with pork, white pepper powder, soy sauce, sugar, and 1 tbsp of salt.
+Combine the wilted chive with pork, white pepper powder, soy sauce, sugar, cornstarch, and 1 tbsp of salt.
 Mix well using a soup spoon.

 Slowly add ginger-scallion-water to the filling while swirling the spoon in one direction until you have a paste consistency.
 Add the sesame oil and vegetable oil and mix for one more minute.
 All this stirring and mixing will make the meat absorb the liquid you add to it, resulting a juicy stuffing.
 Set the filling aside.

 To fold the dumplings, fist lay a dumpling wrapper flat on your palm.
 Then spoon about 1 tbsp of dumpling filling and place in the middle of the wrapper.
 Dip your fingertip in water and wet the entire edge of the wrapper.
 Make 3 pleats (or more if you want to go fancy) on one side of the wrapper then fold dumpling in half to enclose filling, and pinch the two edges together tightly.